The

 These elements are those that are unique to movies (or TV shows).

 Investment: The degree of importance to which you get a return on your investment (while watching or rewatching it).
 By paying attention to details, is there a reward?
-By rewatching, do these elements enriched the experience?
+By rewatching, do these elements enrich the experience?
 Is there ambiguity for me to own the interpretation (as opposed to being explicitly told)?

 Think of your movie shapes as fingerprints.
 They are not worse or better because of their shape.
 They are unique to you and not intended to create a hierarchy of what’s better or worse among movie watchers.